pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1121 Security

+Today I have realized that I still have a lot to learn about how to protect information, how to make my code more secure and many other topics in software security.
+Well when I finish my Java book, my next book will be on these topics.

 #### Day 1120 Java Frameworks

 Today I start to learn Quarkus Java framework for a recommendation of my mentor, my first impressions are good, Quarkus have something that in spring loss.